We are very sad to report that Mark died

 He will be greatly missed by his family and friends.

-Mark Goffeney is a San Diegan whose talent and ambition have helped him to achieve ongoing success as a performer, speaker and television personality.
+Mark Goffeney was a San Diegan whose talent and ambition helped him to achieve ongoing success as a performer, speaker and television personality.

 Mark has been recognized for his work internationally and was nominated for an Emmy award in 1998 for his principal role in the Fox Network commercial, “Feet”.